Genus zero modular operad and absolute Galois group: Operad for curves with -symmetry

-In this section, we develop an operad for the genus 0 curve with marked points, endowed with the transformation $\rho$ of the $S$-stable curve.
-Throughout the paper, this operad is called the {\it NY operad}.
+In this section, we develop an operad for $n$-pointed genus 0 curves, endowed with the transformation $\theta$.
+Throughout the paper, we call this operad {\it NY operad}.

-The $S$--labeled stable curves, equipped with the bi-functor $``\otimes''$ form a monoidal category.
-In particular, there exists a well defined topological operad for the $S$--labeled stable curves of genus $g$ (see previous section).
-By symmetry, the $S$--labeled stable curves, obtained by using the involution $\rho$, form also a monoidal category.
-For simplicity we will call them $S^{\rho}$--labeled stable curves.
-Therefore, there exists a well defined topological operad for the $S^{\rho}$--labeled stable curves of genus $0$.
+The $S$--labeled stable curves, equipped with the bi-functor $``\otimes"$ form a monoidal category.
+In particular, there exists a well-defined topological operad $\mathcal{P}$ for the $S$--labeled stable curves of genus 0 (see previous section).
+By symmetry, the $S$--labeled stable $\theta$-curves (i.e. obtained by using the involution $\theta$) form also a monoidal category and lead to a well-defined topological operad $\mathcal{Q}$ for the $S$--labeled stable $\theta$-curves.